14.6. Lesson: Creating Detailed Maps with the Atlas Tool

 Composing a map is easier if you make use of the canvas grid to position the different elements.
 Review the settings for the layout grid:

-In the Composition tab expand the Grid region.
+In the Layout tab expand the Guides and Grid region.

-And that Tolerance is set to 2 mm.
+10 mmand that Snap tolerance is set to

 You need to activate the use of the grid: